pixijs/pixijs/.github/CONTRIBUTING.md

 by running `npm test` from the command line.
 If you fix a bug please add a test that will catch that bug if it ever happens again.
 This prevents regressions from sneaking in.

+For a speedy workflow:
+1. Run `npm start` in one terminal.
+This watches the source tree and compiles it incrementally.
+2. When desired, run `npm run unit-test` in another terminal.
+This runs tests using the compilation output from `npm start`.

 ### Submitting Your Change

 After you have made and tested your change, commit and push it to your fork.
 Then, open a Pull Request